MatthewMion/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.
+    .map- returns a new array of equal length, is used to manipulate data usually.
+If we have an array of "Person" objects, we can use .map to give us an array with all of their "age" values in that array.
+    .reduce- executes a reducer function on each element in the array which returns a single value.
+It would be useful if you have an array of numbers and wanted to know the sum of the entire array.
+    .filter- returns a new array with objects that pass a conditional statement.
+Can be used to search for an object of "Person" with a certain "age" value and create a new array with the entire objects in them.
 2. Explain the difference between a callback and a higher order function.
     -A higher order function is a function that accepts another function as an argument.
 This inner function is called a callback function, which is invoked inside of the outer function.
 3. Explain what a closure is.